 At its simplest, a business case could be a spoken suggestion.
+Short-term actions leading to immediate, measurable and substantial benefits are generally the easiest to argue.
 For example, if a restaurant’s manager notices that the business doesn’t make enough money on Sunday evenings to cover operational costs, presenting that fact to the owner may be compelling enough to make the business case for closing the restaurant at 5 p.m. on Sundays.

 For more complex issues, a business case should be presented in a carefully constructed document that provides the reader with information about the risks and rewards involved in taking action and, conversely, not taking action.
 A well-crafted business case explores all feasible approaches to a given problem so that responsible parties can select which option serves the organization best.